 The one drawback about StockFetcher is that its data is not completely real-time but operates with a 15-20 minute delay.
 While this should not be a deal breaker for people wanting to use StockFetcher, it does add a limitation; especially for day traders who need live and up to the minute data.

-StockFetcher Review Conclusion
+StockFetcher Review Final Thoughts

 If you’re thinking about getting more serious about your investing and trading game, then you’re going to want to find a good stock screener.
 Hence our StockFetcher review.